-Complete Compliance Posting Solution – the All-On-One Labor Law Poster
+Complete Compliance Posting Solution – the All-On-One Alabama Labor Law Poster

-Federal and Alabama laws require employers to post notices informing employees of their rights and protections while performing work for their employers.
-Alabama Labor Law Posters contain each of the state and federal mandatory labor law notices that must be posted in the workplace.
+Federal and Alabama State laws require employers to post notices informing employees of their rights and protections while performing work for their employers.
+The Alabama Labor Law Poster contains each of the state and federal mandatory labor law notices that must be posted in the workplace.

 Posting requirements may change throughout the year as the federal and state legislatures and regulatory agencies implement new laws.
 Sign up for our blogs and email blasts and never miss a required update.
 Next steps:

 - When multiple posting updates are released at the same time, the most economical way to achieve posting compliance is to fully replace the All-On-One poster with the newer version.

 - When only one posting is updated, you can instantly update your existing All-On-One Poster with CPC’s innovative Peel ‘N Post™ update.
 A Peel ‘N Post is an adhesive-backed posting that sticks over the outdated posting on the All-On-One poster.

 - All-On-One Posters are updated with each mandatory and minor change as they happen, so purchasing a new poster is always an option.

 CPC tracks proposed laws and regulations all year long so that you can be prepared for new laws that may affect your workplace and posting obligations.
 For the last several years, Alabama has not made any changes to required state postings.
 Changes that are reflected on the Alabama All-On-One Poster include:

 - Alabama does not have a state minimum wage and overtime law.
 Employers and employees in Alabama are subject to the federal Fair Labor Standards Act (FLSA) establishing minimum wage and overtime rights, tip credits, child labor protections, and nursing mothers’ rights.
 Alabama employers are also subject to the federal Employee Polygraph Protection Act (EPPA).